It’s no secret that, if you have a stall at a fayre, trade show or other event, location is a big factor.

 At the end of the day, your stall location doesn’t have to make or break your experience at the event.
 There are countless techniques to encourage people to visit your stall, and the above ones we have detailed are in no way exhaustive.

-If we can be of any assistance, including providing a stallholder public liability insurance quotation, please contact us without delay.
+If we can be of any assistance, including providing a stallholder insurance or public liability insurance quotation, please contact us without delay.

 Don’t let the rain wash out an event, take a look at our blog on Bad Weather Insurance.